fayazam33/fayazchat/README.md

 ## Project info

-## Just for practice i make this if you need the n8n workflow you can use my json file ,
 🔗 Here i use n8n webhook.
 To do this i need to make my n8n locally dockerized for testing purpose.
 I use lovable to make me the frontend in short time.

 🔗This project is an AI-powered chatbot built using n8n , designed to automate conversations through a seamless workflow and a beautiful chat interface.
 ##  i do Live Deployment instead of local :
 - n8n Workflow: [https://fayazchat.onrender.com](https://fayazchat.onrender.com) it runs in the cloud